trufflesuite/trufflesuite.com/src/docs/teams/account/manage-your-account.md

 # Manage your account

-To manage and view your account settings, click on your username or GitHub avatar.
+To manage and view your account settings, click on your username or GitHub avatar in the left sidebar.
 Here you can update your plan and billing settings, view and/or manage users (depending on your permissions), and select repositories to use with CI providers of your choice.

-If you're apart of one or many organizations, a list of the the organizations you belong to will appear in the navigation bar.
+If you're apart of one or many organizations, a list of the the organizations you belong to will appear in the left sidebar.
 You can click on the organization's name or or GitHub avatar to view and/or manage the organization's settings.

 ## Plans